Hudson Taylor: Legacy

 The beginning of "faith missions" (the sending of missionaries with no promises of temporal support, but instead a reliance "through prayer to move men by God") has had a wide impact among evangelical churches to this day.
 After his death, China Inland Mission gained the notable distinction of being the largest Protestant mission agency in the world.
 The biographies of Hudson Taylor inspired generations of Christians to follow his example of service and sacrifice.
-Notable examples are: missionary to India Amy Carmichael, Olympic Gold Medalist Eric Liddell, twentieth-century missionary and martyr Jim Elliot, founder of Bible Study Fellowship Audrey Wetherell Johnson, as well as international evangelists Billy Graham and Luis Palau.
+Notable examples are: missionary to India Amy Carmichael; Olympic Gold Medalist Eric Liddell; 20th-century missionary and martyr Jim Elliot; founder of Bible Study Fellowship Audrey Wetherell Johnson; as well as international evangelists Billy Graham and Luis Palau.

-Descendants of James Hudson Taylor continued his full-time ministry into the 21st century in Chinese communities in East Asia.
-James Hudson Taylor III (1929–2009) in Hong Kong, and his son, James Hudson Taylor IV 戴繼宗, who married Yeh Min Ke (the first Taiwanese member of the Taylor family), who is involved in full-time ministries in Taiwan.
+Descendants of Taylor continued his full-time ministry into the 21st century in Chinese communities in East Asia.
+James Hudson Taylor III in Hong Kong, and his son, James Hudson Taylor IV 戴繼宗, who married Yeh Min Ke (the first Taiwanese member of the Taylor family), who is involved in full-time ministries in Taiwan.
 James H. Taylor V continued the family legacy by singing with a middle school choir.